 I just couldn’t handle it.
 But I have to say there are many of you who will be able to handle it.
 You’ll think it’s great and life changing like the other women on the Internet.
+Like the 10,000 people who reviewed the Diva Cup on Amazon with almost 5 stars.
 The women who say they couldn’t live without it.

 Do I recommend the Diva Cup?
 Yes.
 That probably surprises you but it just wasn’t for me.
 I know it wasn’t for me because I got gaggy and almost fainted.
 So there’s that.
 I know that other women won’t be bothered by it at all.

-And to you woman I have one more thing to say.
+And to you women I have one more thing to say.
 Please don’t try to change my mind.
 Please don’t try to convince me I didn’t give it enough of a shot.
-Much like brussels sprouts, it won’t matter how many times I try it … I’m never going to acquire a taste for it.
+Much like Brussels sprouts, it won’t matter how many times I try it … I’m never going to acquire a taste for menstrual cups.

 As luck would have it I am currently moving out of my Diva Cup years and into my coffee cup flying across the room and exploding into shards as it hits the wall because I can’t sleep and am so tired years.